postsharp/Metalama.Documentation/conceptual/Aspects/dependency-injection.md

 By default, Metalama generates code for the default .NET dependency injection framework implemented in the ``Microsoft.Extensions.DependencyInjection`` namespace (also called the .NET Core dependency injection framework).

 If you want to select a different framework for a project, it is generally sufficient to add a reference to the package implementing this dependency framework i.e. for instance `Metalama.Extensions.DependencyInjection.ServiceLocator`.
-These packages generally include a <xref:Metalama.Framework.Fabrics.TransitiveProjectFabric> that register themselves.
+These packages generally include a <xref:Metalama.Framework.Fabrics.TransitiveProjectFabric> that registers itself.
 This works well when there is a single dependency injection framework in the project.

 When there are several dependency injection frameworks in a project, Metalama will call the <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionOptions.Selector?text=DependencyInjectionOptions.Selector> delegate.
 Its default implementation is to return the first eligible framework in the input list, i.e. the topmost in the <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionOptions.RegisteredFrameworks> list.